Terminal Tips and Tricks

 Viewing files

-To view the output of a file with less
+To view the output of a file with less, invoke less with the filename:

 line.